 Perhaps you’re granting or have granted unusual unpaid requests.
 And when somebody asks you for something, you say “Yes, of course, I can do that.”

 I remember my very first client.
 I met at seven o’clock in the morning, and I also used to schedule other consultations at 9:00 at night.
 I was available for anything, because I was so desperate to have clients.
-I didn’t have any boundaries around my time when it came to clients, I was just happy to get paid.
+I didn’t have any boundaries around my time when it came to clients, I was just happy to get paid, and I, too, was giving my clients too much time.

 Here’s the problem though: your business has grown since then, and you likely have very little time.
 You are pulled in a thousand different directions and there’s just no more of you to go around.
 So these extra demands your clients are used to making and having you meet (that are often non-paid) are really taking a toll on your life.
 They also get in the way of you growing your business.

-While you meant well and wanted to do everything to keep them, the over-servicing of your clients that you used to do in the beginning soon becomes detrimental to your business.
+While you meant well and wanted to do everything to keep them, giving your clients too much time in the beginning soon becomes detrimental to your business.

 Are you doing any of these things now?